top of page

 Hornem Hall - a stout mansion in the Midlands

-HH(hovering over Mrs. H): Mrs. Hornem - We must of necessity repair to London!
+HH(hovering over Mrs. H): Mrs. Hornem - we must of necessity repair to London! - tell Flossie the maid to start packing - we shall not be late for the Season!!

 HH: I shall need my best blue coat and fresh nankeens